 Back to the Future

 North Church launched publicly on Sunday, January 4, 2015.
 Many changes from the past are evident.
 There is a new vision, new mission, new values and some new leaders.
+Our new ByLaws are available here.
 There is also a desire for more change.
 The North Church pastors realize that they too had led at times in a harsh, arrogant and domineering manner while serving Mars Hill Albuquerque.
 They wish to be transformed into leaders who are humble, gentle and serving.
 Some things haven’t changed though: We worship Jesus.
 We do life together in smaller communities.
 And we love Albuquerque.